Print PDF Version

 - In the event of an incident summon help, make the work area safe as appropriate disconnecting equipment worked on from all supplies of electricity, and switch off any test equipment or disconnect it from the supply, and apply first-aid if it is safe to do so.

-4.7 Managers of electrical systems, including Contract Supervising Officers shall:
+4.7 Managers, including Contract Supervising Officers, shall:

 4.7.1 Prior to allowing electrical work on their equipment ensure that a risk assessment and method statement for the work planned has been established, see STFC SHE Code 6 Risk Management.
 As appropriate seeking the advice of STFC Authorising Engineer (Electrical) or Authorised Person (Electrical).